 I want to break down the article regarding my own personal experience with a narcissist.
 The article was written by Shahida Arabi and posted to the Thought Catalog online and is entitled 20 Diversion Tactics Highly Manipulative Narcissists, Sociopaths and Psychopaths Use to Silence You.

 #1 - Gaslighting.
 Basically when you confront your narc about things that happened to you and had a huge impact (negatively) on you, they respond with “That didn’t happen,” “You imagined it,” and “Are you crazy?”

 Yup.
 I've heard all three of those.
 One particular incident that happened to me when I was around seven years old was brought up in my adult life to my narc and the family member who did it.
 My husband and I were told that I didn't remember it right and that it didn't happen.
 I refuse to give that power to others.
 You cannot tell me it didn't happen.
-I can still close my eyes and be there.
-I can smell the room, taste the feeling and see the clock.
+I can still close my eyes and am there.
+I can smell the room, taste the feeling and see the clock and hear the words

 Another time I've been told to go seek help (ie therapy) was when I was confronting my parents regarding my adoption.
 My entire life has been wrought with questions.
 I first found out my narc lied to me about things when I was a preteen.
 Later, as an adult, I realized everything she told me was a lie.
 Why would an adoptive parent help you?
 I'd think it's their obligation to help.
 They think I'm insane, apparently.

 #2 - Projection.
 Never holding themselves responsible or accountable.
 This is something used to displace responsibility of one’s negative behavior and traits by attributing them to someone else.

 I remember as a kid, I was always accused of lying.
 If I did lie, it was learned from my narc.
 She'd lie all the time.
 She'd keep clothes in the trunk of the car she wouldn't want my father to see after a trip to the mall.
 She lied about everything from plastic surgery to small stupid things.